tahvildari/toy-robot/README.md

 ```

 ### Build the project
+Please make sure you have java JDK V1.8 or above and maven 3.x.0 installed on your PC.

-First, extract the compressed project files in a directory, For example, 'c:\toy-robot'.
+First, clone the project files from git repository in a directory like 'c:\toy-robot'.

+Clone this repo:

+    ```git clone git@github.com:tahvildari/toy-robot.git```

 Open a command prompt by typing the 'cmd' command and go to the project directory by using the 'cd' command.
 ```